 On Thursday, November 9 conference participants are heading into the Chesapeake region for a special inside look at some of the area's challenging problems and creative solutions, as told by the people transforming the Maryland food system.
-Each event runs from 12-6pm and requires an additional fee.
-This page is updated as information becomes available.
+Each event takes place on Thursday afternoon and requires an additional fee.
 You can purchase tickets when you register for the rest of the conference.

 Picture this: a desk full of paperwork, a phone ringing incessantly, a computer screen showing an ever-rising number of unread emails.
 Perhaps this office belongs to a staffer of your Congress Member, perhaps it is the desk of a local agriculture reporter or the editor of a national news media outlet – if so, how are you planning to break through the noise and get your message out there?